pysam-developers/pysam/doc/usage.rst

 -----------------------------------

 The following example shows how a new BAM file is constructed from scratch.
-The important part here is that the :class:`Samfile` class needs to receive the sequence identifiers.
+The important part here is that the :class:`pysam.Samfile` class needs to receive the sequence identifiers.
 These can be given either as a dictionary in a header structure, as lists of names and sizes, or from a template file.
 Here, we use a header dictionary::